 As mentioned in the history of Newfooty, W.L.
 Keeling and Sons also invented and manufactured a range of other games.
 Most of these were sports related, and so seem to fit nicely into this website.
-The details and descriptions of these games come from an advertising sheet supplied in a 1958 copy of Newfooty.
-The sheet illustrates most of the games available, but sadly these are "poor photocopy" standard and therefore have limited use.
+The details and descriptions of these games mostly comes from an advertising sheet supplied in a 1958 copy of Newfooty.
+The sheet illustrated most of the games available, but sadly these were of a "poor photocopy" standard and therefore have limited use.
 A big thank you at this point should go to John Marney who provided the paperwork that enabled this page to be produced.

 As usual on this site, text in italics is quoted from the original documentation.
 As reference, at the time of these games Newfooty was sold in three sizes costing 10/11d, 19/11d and 44/11d respectively.

 Further paperwork has shown that these games continued to be available under the Crestlin Ltd name into the early 1960s.

 The amazing new race game where the individually controlled horses actually jump the fences.
 This game is a must for all horse-racing enthusiasts.
 Sure to be a grand national pastime.
 Test your skill against the other players - you are the jockey in this exciting sport.
 "Pel-Mel" is operated simultaneously by each player.

 Setting the tone for the whole leaflet, this blurb successfully tells you nothing about the game.
 Still, it has less hype than the Subbuteo speedway adverts....
 There were two different sizes of set to chose from.
 The thin box shown above is the two lane version.